Technical Glossary (Never Complete)

 • If we consider varying just the first term \(\cos{x}\), we would be yoyo-ing on the real (horizontal) axis.

-• The two yoyos are offset relative to each other (\(\sin{x} \text{vs.} \cos{x}\)).
+• The two yoyos are offset relative to each other (\(\sin{x} \text{ vs.} \cos{x}\)), allowing you to draw an arc.
 Summing the two terms, we can describe any point within a unit circle.

-• The derivative of \(e^{ix}\) is \(\frac{de^{ix}}{x} = ie^{ix}\), which is a velocity vector.
-The velocity vector is perpendicular to the original vector, because multiplying any vector by \(i\), rotates it by \(\pi/2\).
+• The derivative of \(e^{ix}\) is \(\frac{d}{dx}e^{ix} = ie^{ix}\), which is a velocity vector.
+The velocity vector is perpendicular to the original vector (because remember multiplying any vector by \(i\), rotates it by 90 degrees on the complex plane!)

-• A fact of vector calculus is that any vector \(\vec{v}\) consists of a direction vector \(\vec{d}\) and a magnitude \(\alpha\).
+• A basic fact of vector calculus is that any vector \(\vec{v}\) has a direction \(\vec{d}\) and a magnitude \(\alpha\).
 In our case, the velocity vector has direction \(ie^{ix}\) and magnitude \(1\).

 • Because the velocity vector is always exactly perpendicular to the original vector and the magnitude never changes, it results in a constant rotation.